A Haunted Destination In Arkansas, The Allen House Has A Chilling History

 Are there any haunted mountains in Arkansas?

 Shockingly, yes.
 Just southeast of the Drake Field airport in Fayetteville, Arkansas is a little mountain where in the 1930s, a man came home to his wife and child after a night of drinking.
-As legend goes, the baby was sick and crying, which angered the man so much that he threw the baby in the well.
+As legend goes, the baby was sick and crying, which angered the man so much that he threw the baby into the well.
 The mother attempted to save her child and climb down the rope, but the father cut the rope and both mother and baby died.
 Several reports say that you can still hear the screams of both mother and child.

 What are the most haunted places in Arkansas?